dp357/budget-planner-app/README.md

 ## Testing

-Run following command on Ubuntu Terminal or WSL terminal for localhost.
+Open the folder "client" and run the following command on Ubuntu Terminal (Linux) or WSL terminal (Windows)

 ```bash
 npm start
 ```

-## Features
+## Planned Features

 1. Transaction Display
 2. Search by category